JUNE 24 SAME-DAY SHIPPING & ENGRAVING CUTOFF IS: 4 PM EST

 The Origins of Laguiole

-The story of the Laguiole knife begins in the harsh, rural landscape of early 19th-century France.
-The knife was crafted for shepherds, farmers, and simple peasants who traversed the Aubrac plateau.
-These individuals required a tool that was both utilitarian and reliable, capable of tackling the daily tasks demanded by their profession.
+The story begins in the harsh, rural landscape of early 19th-century France.
+Crafted for shepherds and farmers traversing the Aubrac plateau, these individuals required a tool that was utilitarian and reliable for the daily tasks of the pastoral life.

 The Initial Design